hackclub/hackclub/workshops/robot_emails/README.md

 - `tuple` is an [immutable](https://www.wikiwand.com/en/Immutable_object) data type in Python.
 When we write `*tuple()`, we unpack the list of substitutions as arguments for the `format()` function
 - `template_content.format()` - since template_content is a string, we can use the format function to replace the `{0}` with custom arguments!

-Lines 5-7: We set the message From, To, and Subject fields.
+*Lines 5-7*: We set the message From, To, and Subject fields.

-Lines 9-11: This code attaches the body text to the email in MIME format, and sends the email!
+*Lines 9-11*: This code attaches the body text to the email in MIME format, and sends the email!